douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Functions and Scope

 JavaScript, being a versatile and widely-used programming language for web development, employs functions and scope as fundamental concepts.
 Understanding these is crucial for effective coding.
-Here\'s a detailed explanation:
+Here's a detailed explanation:

 ### Defining Functions